 POS stands for 'point of sale', and simply refers to the place in a store or restaurant where a financial transaction takes place.
 In the past, this has almost always meant the cash register, which often remains a prominent part of a modern POS system (it just doesn't have to).

-The best POS systems have evolved to do much more than simply manage transactions: they can intelligently manage your stock; handle discounts, sales, and surge pricing; integrate directly with back-end accounting software; and even track employees.
+The best POS systems have evolved to do much more than simply manage transactions: they can intelligently manage your stock; handle discounts, sales, and surge pricing; integrate directly with back-end accounting software; and even track employee productivity or theft.

-Usually, you’ll pay once for POS hardware and then monthly for software use and additional services, although there are some providers who don't charge monthly, with all fees taken from transactions (usually a nominal fee and/or a small percentage of the transaction).
+Usually, you’ll pay once for POS hardware and then monthly for software use—including software security and support—and additional services.
+However there are some providers who don't charge monthly, with all fees taken from customer transactions (usually a nominal fee and/or a small percentage of the transaction).

 Also, not all providers sell both hardware and software, and not all charge for either hardware or software.